OmriNaor/Natality-Graphs/README.md

 # Java Project: Natality-Graphs

+## Introduction

+This project is an application that reads natality data from a CSV file and displays it using two different types of graphs (pie chart and column chart).
+The purpose of this project is to visualize natality data and perform various calculations for better understanding and analysis.

 ## About

 Reads natality data from a CSV file and display it, along with different calculations, using two different types of graphs.

+## Prerequisites

+- Java Development Kit (JDK) version 8 or later

 ## Usage